lainio/err2/README.md

 > Automation is not just about efficiency but primarily about repeatability and
 > resilience. -- Gregor Hohpe

-Automatic error propagation is so important because it makes your code tolerant of the change.
+Automatic error propagation is crucial because it makes your code tolerant of the change.
 And, of course, it helps to make your code error-safe:

 ![Never send a human to do a machine's job](https://www.magicalquote.com/wp-content/uploads/2013/10/Never-send-a-human-to-do-a-machines-job.jpg)